eclipsesource/tabris-js/doc/migration-guide.md

 ---
 ---
-# Migration Guide 2.x to 3.0-rc1
+# Migration Guide 2.x to 3.0

-Note that this guide refers to a pre-release version of Tabris.js 3.
-Further breaking changes for the final release are not expected, but possible.

 ## General